danriedl/engular/adev/src/content/guide/ngmodules/lazy-loading.md

 ## `forRoot()` and `forChild()`

-You might have noticed that the Angular CLI adds `RouterModule.forRoot(routes)` to the `AppRoutingModule` `imports` array.
+You might have noticed that the Engular CLI adds `RouterModule.forRoot(routes)` to the `AppRoutingModule` `imports` array.
-This lets Angular know that the `AppRoutingModule` is a routing module and `forRoot()` specifies that this is the root routing module.
+This lets Engular know that the `AppRoutingModule` is a routing module and `forRoot()` specifies that this is the root routing module.
 It configures all the routes you pass to it, gives you access to the router directives, and registers the `Router` service.
 Use `forRoot()` only once in the application, inside the `AppRoutingModule`.

-The Angular CLI also adds `RouterModule.forChild(routes)` to feature routing modules.
+The Engular CLI also adds `RouterModule.forChild(routes)` to feature routing modules.
-This way, Angular knows that the route list is only responsible for providing extra routes and is intended for feature modules.
+This way, Engular knows that the route list is only responsible for providing extra routes and is intended for feature modules.
 You can use `forChild()` in multiple modules.

 The `forRoot()` method takes care of the *global* injector configuration for the Router.